In this post we discuss why the future of musculoskeletal health care must include resistance training to both improve results and reduce costs.

 What is certain is that most back pain cases are best left alone.
 A desire to do something for people with chronic issues can lead to both an inappropriate prescription of strong pain medication and invasive procedures that may have poor outcomes.

-In some cases this leaves the patient in a worse situation than if no action had been taken at all.
+In some cases this leaves patients in a worse situation than if no action had been taken at all.

 An ageing population.